 Authorities across Europe are seeking suitable solutions to meet the increase in this demand.
 The hospitality opportunity could help them solve two challenges at the same time: a solution for impacted hospitality infrastructure, and elderly habitat within their own communities.
 This would require the changing of the building from temporary accommodation to residential status, a concession that would represent a win for all.

 Leisure and Hybrid models

 Another solution could exist for hotels to keep their occupancy levels at acceptable rates by adapting part of their existing infrastructure into residential apartments.
 In this context, we see European players like Tabanaa (Belgium) offer the combination of personalised care during your stay at the hotel as well as the booking of your room to your specific needs.
-The hotel benefits from higher occupancy, and they can focus on providing excellent hospitality services while an external care provider managers the specific care needs of their clients.
+The hotel benefits from higher occupancy, and they can focus on providing excellent hospitality services while an external care provider manages the specific care needs of their clients.